 Food ingredients manufacturers play a vital role in making food widely accepted in the market.
 And to deliver the growth in the processed food industry, the food ingredient industry also must grow.

-Author is the chairman of Strategic Consulting Group and served as Professor and Head of the Department of Management Studies, IIT Delhi.
+The author is the chairman of Strategic Consulting Group and served as Professor and Head of the Department of Management Studies, IIT Delhi.